tc39/notes/es6/2013-09/sept-19.md

 WH: Asks about ordering semantics

-RWS: there is an unresolved issue about ordering of different types of work in microtasks (promises vs. `MutationObserver`s vs. `Object.observe`); this is still undecided.
+RWN: there is an unresolved issue about ordering of different types of work in microtasks (promises vs. `MutationObserver`s vs. `Object.observe`); this is still undecided.

 ...
 Moved on to the performance slides.

 WH: The slides are comparing the proposed language mechanism to polling, which is a bad choice for the comparison control group.
 If I were implementing observers in existing ES5, I definitely would not do polling; I'd set dirty flags and keep a list of dirty things.
 That should be the control group for the performance comparisons.

-RWS: the point of these graphs was not to show anything particularly interesting, but to show that there were no major surprises awaiting implementations.
+RWN: the point of these graphs was not to show anything particularly interesting, but to show that there were no major surprises awaiting implementations.

 AR: What do you need from this group?
 How close are we to being "done"?

-RWS: Got good feedback on a few things to change.
+RWN: Got good feedback on a few things to change.
 Maybe next meeting we'll have something that's really "done" and we can't go any further without implementations.

 AVK/RW: just be sure to update us on es-discuss when you make changes.